c5514/dotfiles/README.md

 ## 05/09/2024
 - Changed waybar for hyprpanel.
 - Enabled dependencies for hyprpanel.
-- Bluetooth needs to be configure.
+- Bluetooth needs to be configured.